 I always hated oDesk, and this merger has killed the quality of jobs on UpWork.

-When I post a job, I get tons of cover letters from people who clearly didn't read the actual job.
+When I post a job, I get tons of cover letters, UpWork proposal included, from people who clearly didn't read the actual job.

-They just have a template that they copy and paste to every single job that MIGHT be inside their wheelhouse.
+They just have a cover letter template that they just copy to every single job that MIGHT be inside their wheelhouse.

-When I get a copy and pasted letter, I immediately delete the proposal.
+When I get a copy and pasted cover letter, I immediately delete the proposal.

 The Old Bait and Switch